-Study tab > Preferences > Dynamic Grid > Curvature Difference Fraction for SecondOrderLaplacian

-The fourth "control" is an over-ride to the refinement criteria which allows the analyst to limit the number of refinement levels, regardless of the algorithm or smoothness of the noise process.
-The fourth "control" determines the refinement level limit.
+The fourth control is set in the Study tab > Preferences > Dynamic Grid.
+The fourth control is an override to the refinement criteria which allows the analyst to limit the number of refinement levels, regardless of the algorithm or smoothness of the noise process.
 Refinement level is the number of times a grid will be subdivided.
 Subdividing a grid introduces five new points within the existing vertices of the grid: the existing grid is potentially sub-divided twice in each refinement level.
 A refinement level of two will further sub-divide the 25 (five squared) points created in the first step.
 Note that the number of points increases geometrically: the original grid has four points, the first subdivision has 25 points, second subdivisions has 81 points, the third has 289 points.
-The number of points goes as $(1+2^{(n+1)})^2$, where n is the number of subdivision.
+The number of points goes as (1+2^(n+1))^2, where n is the number of subdivision.
 The process will stop when either the refinement level limit is reached, or if the tolerances defined in the third control are reached.

 The dynamic grid is only discovered from these four controls and the metric result definition when the metric result is run.
-However, once the associated metric result (currently only applicable on decibel valued noise metrics) has been run, the dynamic grid process stores the result as a point type receptor set.
-This resulting receptor set is then available for use in defining any other noise or emissions dispersion metric result.
+Once the associated noise metric result has been run, the dynamic grid process stores the result as a point type receptor set.
+This resulting receptor set is then available for use in defining other metric results.